anonimidin/terminatedshell/README.md

 **Share Your Experience:**
 - If you have experience using Terminated Shell and have noticed something that can be improved, feel free to share your thoughts.

-Together, we are creating a powerful tool for Linux and ensuring its continuous improvement.

 Made by <a href="https://github.com/anonimidin" target="_blank">Anonimidin </a> for red teamers.

 <a href="#top">Back to top</a>